 - Online reviews on Google are like Gold, but also try to earn reviews from as many different online review sites like Zomato, Facebook, Opentable.

 - Foursquare is one of the most overlooked SEO backlinks in the market and acts as a data aggregator.
-Read how Foursquare can boost your Local SEO.
+Read how Foursquare SEO can boost your local authority.

 - Make sure your Apple Maps listing is claimed, verified, and filled out with your restaurants information.
 Apple Maps uses data from Yelp.

 2023 is three years removed from 2020 when the world went into a panic because of Covid.
 If your restaurant survived, it’s even more important to at least do the basics when it comes to SEO and Local SEO.
 It will help grow your business and can become the highest ROI driven channel to market your restaurant.
 SEO is just one part of a congruent digital marketing strategy.